 The Epicenter Strategy

-Our Epicenter Strategy unites typically 5,000 to 15,000 people in a cluster of villages to create an “epicenter,” or a dynamic center where communities are mobilized for action to meet their basic needs.
+Our Epicenter Strategy unites an average of 15,000 people in a cluster of villages to create an “epicenter,” or a dynamic center where communities are mobilized for action to meet their basic needs.

 Program Countries in Africa